 2. Local expertise and guides

-Having local knowledge of the winter terrain, knowing the best Aurora viewpoints and understanding local weather patterns is absolutely crucial.
+Having local knowledge of the winter terrain, knowing the best viewpoints to see the Norhtern Lights and understanding local weather patterns is absolutely crucial.
 Many of our top guides are born and bred Laplanders, or have lived in the Auroral Zone for several years and have gained an invaluable insight into when and where the Aurora may appear.

 3. The Kp index and the Auroral Zone

-However, the most common storms are generally between Kp1 and Kp3 which restricts visibility of the Northern Lights in Scandinavia to a band which appears at a latitude of approximately 66°N and 69°N (it differs in North America due to the oval shape of the band), this band is fondly called ‘the Aurora Zone’.
+However, the most common storms are generally between Kp1 and Kp3 which restricts your ability to see the Northern Lights in Scandinavia to a band which appears at a latitude of approximately 66°N and 69°N (it differs in North America due to the oval shape of the band), this band is fondly called ‘the Aurora Zone’.
 All of the destinations featured on The Aurora Zone‘s website are situated slap bang in the heart of this zone.

 There can be few things more frustrating than a promising Auroral forecast on a cloudy evening.
 This is one of the intrinsic problems associated with Aurora hunting because the skies above may be filled with dancing light but you’ll only see clouds!

 The Aurora Zone attempt to solve the problem by including minibus or snowmobile hunts for the Northern Lights.
-This means they have the mobility to find a break in the cloud or clearer skies which will hopefully reveal the Northern Lights.
+This means they have the mobility to find a break in the cloud or clearer skies which will hopefully enable you to see the Northern Lights.

-5. Aurora Borealis holiday to suit all tastes
+5. See the Northern Lights on a holiday to suit all tastes

 They also try to make the Aurora accessible to everyone, so for that reason they offer four different activity levels from ‘relaxed’ to ‘active’, catering for those who are looking for a leisurely break and those who want a truly active adventure in the Arctic.